 Something really cool that Delta Dental of Washington has put together is The Tooth Fairy Experience.

-They have Tooth Fairies representing different ethnicities that are available to give presentations at schools or visit kids at a local event.
-It’s such a fun way to get kids excited about keeping their teeth nice and healthy.
+They have Tooth Fairies representing different ethnicities available to give presentations at schools or visit kids at a local event.
+It’s a fun way to get kids excited about keeping their teeth nice and healthy.

-Plus, they even have downloadable materials for families so they can easily talk to their kids about healthy dental hygiene.
+Plus, they even have downloadable materials for families to easily talk to their kids about healthy dental hygiene.

 I hope these tooth fairy traditions around the world inspire your own family tradition when it comes to celebrating the loss of baby teeth.
 Now you know what the tooth fairy is like in other countries as well as some other tooth traditions.